microsoft/aitour-building-copilots-with-copilot-studio/README.md

 - Custom Connectors

 ## Additional Resources
-You can find additional resources, including the slides for the presentation and train the trainer material [here](/train-the-trainer/README.md).
+You can find additional resources, including the slides for the presentation and session delivery material [here](/session-delivery-resources/README.md).

 ## Content Owners